English Civil War research resources

 http://www.syler.com

-Early 17th century drill illustrated and animated.
+Early 17th century military drill illustrated and animated.
 Also includes detailed pages on siege warfare.

 http://www.battleofedgehill.org